-Members of the Iroquois Valley REIT board are not compensated solely for their service as directors.
+Members of the Iroquois Valley REIT board have not been compensated solely for their service as directors.
 Directors who are also employees or contractors of the Company are typically paid for their work as employees or contractors, as applicable.
+The board has commissioned a board compensation study to determine appropriate levels of compensation for board members.
 In the future, the board may determine that reasonable compensation is appropriate for directors.